The Official Site of Robert Barclay, Author

 She smiled disarmingly.
 ‘David, as you’ve arrested my granddaughter, I’m afraid you must now arrest me.
 Do you intend to set your bullyboys on me as well?
 I’m sure all these nice reporters and photographers will be happy to record you—now, what’s the word—“strongarming” an eighty-year-old woman.’

 ‘Mrs Spencer, please don’t put me in an impossible position.
 At worst, Cassie is only likely to receive a small fine and a warning.
 I’ll even do my best to ensure it’s just a warning.
-Leave the woods peacefully and we’ll say no more.’
+Leave the woods peacefully, and we’ll say no more.’

 ‘David, you’re missing the point entirely.
 You are our local policeman; frankly, you should be ashamed of yourself.
 You know this village and the people who live here.
-It would be best if you also understood these downs are part of Boughton’s heritage, from when the Celts lived here centuries ago, even before the Romans came.
+It would be best if you also understood these downs are part of Boughton’s heritage, from when the Celts lived here a thousand years ago, even before the Romans came.
 My granddaughter doesn’t care a hoot about the fine.
 Neither do I. However, we do care passionately about our countryside and our history_’

 ‘Mrs Spencer, please don’t mak_’

 With the protesters’ enthusiastic cheers ringing in her ears (and with some help from Emily), the old woman lowered herself onto the track and folded her arms.
-Her implacable expression left no doubt this situation would unlikely turn out well for David Lesley.
+Her implacable expression left no doubt this situation would not turn out well for David Lesley.

-Faced with his duty of arresting the elderly wife of the village’s most distinguished citizen, retired General John Spencer DSO MC, after just taking his beloved granddaughter into custody, he swallowed hard before taking centre-stage in his personal Waterloo.
+Faced with his duty of arresting the elderly wife of the village’s most distinguished citizen, retired General John Spencer DSO MC, after just taking his beloved granddaughter into custody, Constable Lesley swallowed hard before taking centre stage in his personal Waterloo.
+‘Elizabeth Spencer, I am arresting you for disobeying a lawful order to move on and hindering the passage of traffic.’

 ‘How did the protest go, Emily?’